lf-lang/vscode-lingua-franca/README.md

 ## ✨ Check out the New Lingua Franca Package Explorer! ✨

 Click on the LF icon in the Activity Bar on the left to access the Package Explorer.
-This will open a tree view that lists
+This will open a tree view, showing:

-- **Installed Packages:** Library packages installed via the [Lingo package manager](https://github.com/lf-lang/lingo/);
+- **Installed Packages**—library packages installed via the [Lingo package manager](https://github.com/lf-lang/lingo/);
-- **Local Libraries:** Unpublished libraries located in `./src/lib` within your project; and
+- **Local Libraries**—unpublished libraries located in `./src/lib` within your project; and
-- **Source Files:** All `.lf` source files located in the `./src` folder.
+- **Source Files**—all `.lf` source files located in the `./src` folder.

 ## Other features
 * find references